metafloor/bwip-js/README.md

 // Simple HTTP server that renders bar code images using bwip-js. var http   = require('http');
 var bwipjs = require('bwip-js');

+// Example of how to load a font into bwipjs.
+//	bwipjs.loadFont(fontname, sizemult, fontdata)
+//
+// To unload a font (and free up space for another):
+//	bwipjs.unloadFont(fontname)
+//
+bwipjs.loadFont('Inconsolata', 108,
+            require('fs').readFileSync('Inconsolata.otf', 'binary'));

 http.createServer(function(req, res) {
 	// If the url does not begin /?bcid= then 404.
 Otherwise, we end up